 Should you take sodium tablets before or during a big event?
-Exertional Hyponatremia from overhydration is a life-threatening condition that is avoidable by following these simple steps.
+Exertional Hyponatremia, a danger of overhydration for cyclists, is a life-threatening condition that is avoidable by following these simple steps.

 Many challenges face a cyclist in preparation and performance.
 Thoughts of equipment, attire, route, and conditions pervade the thoughts cluttering our minds as we calculate the variables keeping us upright and right where we want to be.